Last updated: 6/4/2018

 (Click here for more info on College 529 Plans)

 Health Savings Account (HSA): If you are looking to save money for future health related expenses, investing in an HSA is a great option.
 HSAs offer what’s known as a triple tax benefit.
 Your contributions are tax deductible.
 Your money grows tax-deferred while in the HSA.
 And you can withdraw money from your HSA tax-free as long as it’s used to pay for qualified medical expenses.
 But before you contribute to an HSA, make sure you are eligible to do so.
 You must be covered under a qualified high deductible health plan (HDHP) before you contribute to an HSA, along with a couple other eligibility factors.
 This is very important.
 Your health insurance agent should be able to help you with any HSA eligibility questions.
-If your qualified HDHP is for yourself only, you can contribute up to $3400 in 2017.
-If your qualified HDHP is a family health insurance plan, you can contribute up to $6750 in 2017.
+If your qualified HDHP is for yourself only, you can contribute up to $3450 in 2018.
+If your qualified HDHP is a family health insurance plan, you can contribute up to $6900 in 2018.
 If you are age 55 or older, you can contribute an additional $1000.
-You have until April 17, 2018 to make your 2017 HSA contribution.
-In 2018, the contribution limits increase to $3450 for a self-only plan and $6900 for a family plan; if you are age 55 or older, you can contribute an additional $1000.

 (Click here for more info on HSAs)